hospital checklist for c section

 For one reason or another, you already know that your baby’s coming to this world by means of cesarean.
 You even know the date (weird, isn’t it?)
-You don’t have that packed hospital bag waiting at the front door during those last weeks of pregnancy, but will eventually need one – just a little bit different.
-So you’re googling “what to bring to hospital for c section,” and I have some answers for you.
+You may not have that packed hospital bag waiting at the front door during those last weeks of pregnancy, but will eventually need one – just a little bit different.
+So you’re googling “hospital checklist for c section,” and I have some answers for you.

 Many women underestimate the pain and discomfort involved with a cesarean and there isn’t much information out there to tell you what to bring and what to expect.
 What surprised and frustrated me the most was how debilitated I was after the operation.
-I had no idea that it was going to be so painful that I couldn’t walk for 3 days.
-I couldn’t carry my babies up and down the stairs once we got home and Thomas had to take care of all three of us for 2 weeks until I could manage on my own.
+I had no idea that it was going to be so painful.
+I couldn’t walk for 3 days.
+Also, I was incapable of caring for my babies once we came home.

 Insurance / Identification / Medical Files

 Be sure to have everything in one folder for a quick and easy check-in at the hospital.
-Your baby brain has already kicked in at full force so the last thing you need is to be stressing about getting all your documents together at the last minute.
+The last thing you need is to be stressing about is getting all your documents together at the last minute.

 Toiletries & Cosmetics

-These include everything you need for your personal hygiene.
-Toothbrush, toothpaste, deodorant, hair brush, hair ties, facial cleanser and basic makeup just to name a few.
+Of course this goes without saying, but bring everything you need for your personal hygiene: toothbrush, toothpaste, deodorant, hair brush, hair ties, facial cleanser and basic makeup.

-If you’re lucky, you’ll feel well enough to shower.
+If you’re lucky, you’ll feel good enough to shower.
 Bring your showering products just in case: body wash, shampoo, conditioner, and hair dryer.

 I wasn’t allowed to shower the first few days and was given sponge baths instead.
-That sounds horrible, but I was in so much pain that I was thankful I didn’t have to stand under a shower.
+That sounds horrible, but I was in so much pain that I was grateful I didn’t have to try to wash myself.
+There’s no way I could have reached up to wash my hair.

 Do yourself a favor and bring that makeup.
-You will be so glad you forced yourself to put it on because you’ll never have this many photos taken of you in your whole life (unless you’re a supermodel.)
+You will be so glad you forced yourself to put it on because you’ll never have this many photos taken of you in your whole life (except for your wedding, maybe.)
 You may be bloated and hurting, but at least your face will be pretty.

 Clothing for You